illusion12321/orchestrate-php/README.md

 $object = $application->get('collection_name', 'key'); // returns a KeyValue object
 $object = $application->put('collection_name', 'key', ['title' => 'My Title']);
 $object = $application->delete('collection_name', 'key');
-// you can name the var as '$client' to feel more like it
+// you can name the var as '$client' to feel more like a client
 ```

 2- **Collection** — which holds a collection name and provides the same client-like API, but with one level-deeper.